-The other common reason to use a night light is because infants often need a little parenting during the night, whether it’s for feeding, a diaper change, or just a little comfort.
-In these situations, turning on an overhead light can wake babies all the way up, and interfere with the rest of the night’s sleep, and stumbling around in the dark can just get dangerous – just ask your friends with older kids if they’ve ever stepped on a Lego.
+The other common reason to use a night light is because infants often need care during the night, whether it’s for feeding, a diaper change, or comfort.
+In these situations, turning on an overhead light can wake babies all the way up, and interfere with the rest of the night’s sleep.
+But stumbling around in the dark can get dangerous – just ask your friends with older kids if they’ve ever stepped on a Lego.
 A night light that only comes on with motion or a gentle tap is one easy, happy medium.
 A flashlight can be another, though it may be a little trickier to juggle.

 So what are the reasons not to use night lights?
-There’s a significant body of evidence showing that exposure to light during the night can lead to less restful or more scattered sleep patterns, since light can get in the way of the body’s production of melatonin.
+There’s a significant body of research suggesting that exposure to light during the night can lead to less restful or more scattered sleep patterns, since light can get in the way of the body’s production of melatonin.
 Some studies draw links between exposure to light at night, especially blue-tinted light, and both sleep and health problems, including mood disorders and depression.
 Most of the research done on the subject tests the effects of significantly stronger lights than night lights, but many sleep experts recommend the darkest sleep environment possible for restful sleep.

 Choosing the right night light

 If you do choose to add a little illumination to baby’s room at night, there are two important things to keep in mind.
 The first is that, in the interest of safety, the American Academy of Pediatrics suggests that any night lights used should be set up somewhere that isn’t near any fabric, like curtains or blankets, that could fall on it, and that any night light you choose should only emit cool light, instead of heating up the bulb.
 LED lights are a good option.